-Our parents supported numerous Regina charities over the years, including the Hospitals of Regina Foundation,” he says, “so it was fitting we honoured them by giving back to the community they loved.
+Our parents supported numerous Regina charities over the years, including Hospitals of Regina Foundation,” he says, “so it was fitting we honoured them by giving back to the community they loved.
 We know this gift will help a large number of people, and I think our parents would be very happy to know that.

-The $100,000 gift supports the HRF’s respiratory campaign and will purchase a bronchoscope with video tower.
+The $100,000 gift supports the Foundations’s respiratory campaign and will purchase a bronchoscope with video tower.
 This equipment enables medical staff to view a patient’s throat and lower airways, and performs procedures to diagnose and treat acute, malignant, or chronic diseases.
 The Brooker family’s gift will help reduce wait times for patients seeking diagnosis and treatment for respiratory illnesses.

 The Foundation thanks the Brooker family for supporting Regina’s hospitals and the thousands of patients who need respiratory equipment.